Fund

 What projects does the Incubated Charities Fund support?

-Donations to this Fund will be granted directly to Charity Entrepreneurship's incubated charities.
-Charity Entrepreneurship's focus areas include health and development policy, mental health, family planning, and animal advocacy, and EA meta.
+Donations to this Fund will be granted directly to new incubated projects graduating from the CEIP.
+The CEIP’s focus areas include health and development policy, mental health, family planning, and animal advocacy.

-As of 2022, Charity Entrepreneurship has helped to launch 23 charities.
+As of 2023, the CEIP has helped to launch over 30 charities.
 These charities have already fundraised over $20 million USD and been recognised by top grantmakers like GiveWell, EA Funds, and Open Philanthropy.
 For example:

-• Some of its incubated charities have since been supported by our trusted evaluators (for example, Suvita is now one of our top-rated charities based on analysis conducted by Founders Pledge).
+• Some of its incubated charities have since been supported by impact-focused evaluators (for example, Founders Pledge highlighted the cost-effectiveness of Suvita in its grant report).